librasteve/raku-HTMX-Examples/README.md

 the elements are hooked into event driven framework which propagates events and updates up and down

-the downside is that this react construction, while localizing mvc concerns, emphasizes dynamimism over content
+the downside is that this react construction, while localizing mvc concerns, emphasizes event based dynamism over static content

 and, alternatively: